pylls/padding-machines-for-tor/notes/circuit-padding-framework.md

 has been taken to be able to prevent machines from flooding the network with padding. `machine_index` is as simple as it sounds, currently tor has a hardcoded array of size `CIRCPAD_MAX_MACHINES`, set to 2.
-Adding a new machine will require changes to this.
+Adding a new machine may require changes.
+This limit is for the number of active machines on a circuit at the same time.
 In the future, the plan is to support having machines defined in torrc and from the consensus, but currently code is missing for this.
+Having explicit array locations for machines with `machine_index` ensures that the order machines operate in the framework are deterministic.

-Running padding machines between two relays involves _negotiation_ for both relays to agree to run the machine, and for this `machine_num` uniquely identifies a machine.
+Running padding machines between a relay and a client involves _negotiation_ to agree to run the machine, and for this `machine_num` uniquely identifies a machine.

 For understanding the framework, the most important fields are `conditions` and